EricZinda/Perplexity/backlog.md

   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
   I am the waiter, you are the customer.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work:
-    - Thank you!
-You too. --> I don't know the way you used: implicit_conj
-    - We'll pay with cash, here is 15 dollars.
     - How much does the tomato soup and the green salad cost? --> I don't know the way you used: cost
     - Could you recommend a few vegetarian options, then?
     -  Hi!
 Could we have the vegetarian menu, please?